Wild Ramification and the Cotangent Bundle: Ramification

 {\rm (2)} The ramification of $L$ over $K$ is bounded by $r+$. \end{pr}

 \begin{proof} Set $S={\rm Spec}\ {\cal O}_K$ and let $Y$ be the normalization of $X$ in $V$.
 Since $T={\rm Spec}\ {\cal O}_L \to Y\times_XS$ is an isomorphism, the cartesian diagram

-satisfies the condition (P) for (\ref{eqPQST}).
+satisfies the condition (P) on the diagram (\ref{eqPQST}).
 Let $K'$ be a finite separable extension of $K$ of ramification index $e_{K'/K}=e$ such that $er$ is an integer, that $K'$ contains $L$ as a subfield and that the geometric closed fiber of $Q^{(er)}_{S'}$ is reduced.

 Set $M=eD$.
 In order to link Definitions \ref{dfbR} and \ref{dfbddL}, we construct a diagram

 such that the base change by $U\to X$ is